 Summary: Risk transfer from the periphery to the core is now in process.
 ECB has announced it is willing to buy Italian and Spanish bonds, and this makes ECB a de facto lender of last resort.
 A significant political move that is against all the rules and laws of the union, but that does not matter anymore – like it has never, ever before mattered.
 Hire me instead.
 In essence, national central banks guarantee ECB’s balance sheet, and therefore end up taking the responsibility of PIIGS debt.

 Core (Germany, and maybe France) could not, and would not accept a debt load of that magnitude.
-By suggesting such solutions, a political wildfire and rampant speculation will ensue, as getting these measures accepted in all the national parliaments is not going to happen
+By suggesting such solutions, a political wildfire and rampant speculation will ensue, as getting these measures accepted in all the national parliaments is not going to happen.

 Toothless Fed will hold their meeting next week and announce something, but probably not QE3 – it has not worked and will not work this time either.
 Or maybe they will announce QE3, but no-one will care, except banks, which will increase charging customers for their deposits.